 1. Predicting Credit Card Approvals

 Automated credit card approvals are a huge machine learning use case in banking.
-In this project, you will learn how to predict whether a credit card application gets accepted or rejected by banks.
+In this card approvals project, you will learn how to predict whether a credit card application gets accepted or rejected by banks.

 2. Uncover Trending Topics in Machine Learning Research